krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - EBS volumes __need to be in the same AZ as the instances__ you're attaching them to.
 - the __root EBS volumes are deleted on termination by default__.
 - Extra non-boot volumes are not deleted on termination by default.
+- Create Amazon Machine Image (AMI) from Snapshots to launch new EC2 instances
+  - Snapshot is async and works in the background

+EBS volume data is replicated across multiple servers in an AZ

+Volume sizes and types can be upgraded without downtime: increase volume size, adjust performance, or change the volume type.
+However, you cannot decrease an EBS volume size.

 volume types:
 - SSD: